agormp/greedysub/README.md

 python3 -m pip install --upgrade greedysub
 ```

+## Citation

+To cite greedysub: use the link in the right sidebar under About --> Cite this repository.

 ## Primary Dependencies

 * [pandas](https://pandas.pydata.org) (automatically installed when using pip to install greedysub)